2i2c-org/2i2c-org.github.io/README.md

 This website is **hosted** by GitHub Pages, and we use Netlify to display previews of the website from PRs.

+## Features for writing content

+- **Automatic GitHub link shortening**.
+This theme will automatically shorten GitHub links and add a little GitHub icon to the front.
+For example, see the [Jack Eddy Symposium blog post](https://2i2c.org/blog/2022/eddy-symposium-report/).

 ## Build this website locally

 We currently build this site with [**Wowchemy v5.5.0**](https://github.com/wowchemy/wowchemy-hugo-themes/releases/tag/v5.5.0).